-I regularly have to create pdf invoices which some companies seem to prefer over other forms of documents and I have been using doc to pdf online converters until now that would convert the Microsoft .doc file into the Adobe .pdf file.
+I regularly have to create pdf invoices which some companies seem to prefer over other forms of documents and I have been using doc to pdf online converters until now that convert the Microsoft .doc files into the Adobe .pdf documents.
 I have two major problems with this procedure however.

 It’s working flawlessly with Microsoft Office and I suppose it would work with other applications as well.
 I just have to select the virtual printer to create the pdf document.